Intervals (band): The Shape of Colour and The Way Forward (2015–2020)

-On November 25, 2014, it was announced that Mike Semesky parted ways with the band, due to Marshall's desire to instrumentally front the band again.
+On November 25, 2014, it was announced that Semesky parted ways with the band due to Marshall's desire to instrumentally front the band again.
 An instrumental version of A Voice Within was then released on March 3, 2015.
 On June 23, three months after, Guyader and Sastry finally announced on Facebook that they decided they would no longer be a part of Intervals without Semesky.
 According to Marshall's narrative, the separation was caused by different expectations as to the direction of the band.
 However, Sastry and Guyader have both cited that after removing Semesky, Marshall wanted to demote their roles strictly to "hired guns" in an effort to further rebrand the band as his solo project.
 After the moral loss of losing Semesky, there was a lack of communication for a few months.
 In that time, Marshall finished the solo record he had already been working on throughout the year.
 He then booked studio time and new musicians without the rest of the bands knowledge, only communicating all of this to them through an ultimatum days before the studio time was to begin.
 So Sastry and Guyader opted to leave together.

 Marshall's new studio musicians were then revealed to be bassist Cameron McLellan and drummer Travis Orbin (Darkest Hour, Periphery, Sky Eats Airplane), for the next album.
 On December 4, 2015, Intervals released The Shape of Colour.

 On October 24, 2017, Intervals announced The Way Forward, a new album with McLellan returning to bass, and new drummer Nathan Bulla, who had been playing live with the band until the release.
 Marshall continues to be the only official member of the band, despite having returning members for tours and studio recordings.